Frequently Asked Questions about SPRING and SUMMER 2021:

 Will students, researchers, staff, and faculty be able to use desks and offices in Peyton Hall?

 At this time, a limited number of people have been approved to work in Peyton Hall, while most of the department continues to work remotely.
 If your work or personal situation would benefit from coming to Peyton regularly once a week; please contact Michael Strauss as chair, who can put in a formal request to the University’s Environmental Health office.
 While in Peyton, you must keep your mask on and practice social distancing when you are not in your office.
-While in your office, you may remove your mask when the door is closed.
+While in your office, you may remove your mask (and you may keep the door open if you would like).
 Only one person is allowed in an office at a time.

 Is there a possibility of short-term access to Peyton Hall?